c-blake/procs/README.md

 reads and selects all processes before acting upon them.
 While hopefully rare, when ASAP action matters it can be very helpful.

-`procs display --delay 1` provides a similar use case but different theory of operation to `top`.
-It allows non-zero deltas in a user-defined set of sort keys to decide if a process row displays after each delay.
-In a steady state after your terminal is full, both filtering and sorting by changes in consumed CPU (j/J) gives you a scrolling readout that is much like an upside down top, but with no curses/ncurses dependency and in naturally logging-friendly way.
-Any other activity traits like data read/written and so on can also be used as triggers.
+`procs display --delay 1` provides a similar use case but somewhat different theory of operation to `top -ib`.  `procs` is not an interactive program and has no compile/run-time curses/ncurses/terminal dependency.
+All coloring/merging ideas generally available in `procs display` are also retained.
+You can log to a file and look at a nicely embellished report later.
+It allows user-defined sense of "idle".
+You can use traits besides CPU activity like RAM/IO activity, and even things independent of having been scheduled such as signal masks, nice value, etc.  It does not print system-wide statistics every iteration, although may grow an option for that.

 If you create hard-links or sym-links from the `procs` executable to any of { "pd", "pf", "pk", or "pw" }, then the multi-command can be bypassed and